What are we all playing this weekend?

 Well?
 Do tell!

-After ten years at RPS, Friday was my final day, so how come I'm posting this on Saturday morning?
+Friday was my final day at RPS, after ten years, so how come I'm posting this on Saturday morning?
 Reader dear, I'll let you in on a little trade secret: I do not wake everyone up at 7am to ask them what they're playing.
 I actually make them tell me on Friday.
 I have felt tremendously guilty about deceiving you across the 353 previous WAWAPTW posts.
 The weight of that is honestly why I've left.
 It feels good to finally come clean.
 Whew!
 Alright, now tell me, what are you playing this weekend?
 Here's what we're clicking on!

 Alice Bee